Detection and Estimation of Local Signals: Segmentation.

 \section{Segmentation.}

 We now turn to the problem of segmentation when there may be several change-points.
 It is helpful conceptually to think of two different cases.
 In the first the signals exhibit no particular pattern.
 In the second two or more changes are expected to produce a definite signature.
-For the problem of changes in levels of the process, paired changes frequently take the form of an abrupt departure from followed by a return to a baseline level.
+For the problem of jump changes in levels of the process, paired changes frequently take the form of an abrupt departure from followed by a return to a baseline level.
+Here we concentrate on the case of signals having no apparent pattern.

+The simplest method is binary segmentation: first we test for at most one change, then iteratively partition the data at a putative change-point to test for additional changes to the left or the right of the detected change-point.
+A definite disadvantages of this method is that positive and negative changes in the same sequence of observations may cancel and lead to a loss of power to detect any change.
+In addition, for slope changes the score statistic has substantial local correlation, so it can occur that a second change is detected very close to the first unless the interval searched is restricted so that its end-points are some arbitrary distance away from already detected change-points.

-Here we initially concentrate on the case of signals having no apparent pattern and consider versions of the two methods suggested in \cite{FaLSi18} for detection of jump changes.
+Next we consider versions of the two methods suggested in \cite{FaLSi20} for detection of jump changes.
 First we consider a pseudo-sequential procedure, called Seq below, where it is convenient to write $Z(t,T)$ to denote the statistic $Z(t)$ when the interval of observation is $[0,T]$.
 We also use a minimum sample size $m_0$ and a minimum lag $n_0$, both of which we often set equal to 5.
 Let $t_0 = m_0$ and let $T$ be the smallest {\sl integer} exceeding $t_0 + n_0$ such that for some $t_0 < t < T-n_0$, the value of $Z(t,T)$ exceeds a threshold $b$ to be determined by a constraint on the probability of false positive error.
 The first change-point is taken to be $t_1$: equal to $ \arg \max |Z_t|$, or the smallest or largest value of $t$ for that smallest $T$.
 (In numerical experiments we have been unable to find a consistent preference.)
 The process is then iterated starting from $t_1$.
 The nuisance parameter $\rho$ is assumed to be known.
 In practice it is estimated from the data or more often from a subset of the data to mitigate the effect of the bias discussed above.
 The other nuisance parameters, are estimated from the current, evolving interval of observations, so that the nuisance parameters associated with one change-point do not confound detection of another.
 It would also be possible to estimate $\rho$ from the currently studied subset of the data, but this estimator appears to be unstable.

 To control the global false positive error rate, we want an approximation for

 where $m$ is the number of observations and $m_0,n_0$ represent minimal sample sizes, both of which we frequently take to be 5.
 To emphasize that $T$ is a variable quantity, we also write $\sigma^2(t,T),$ $\Psi(t,T)$, etc.